Terms & Conditions

 6.2 If the Buyer fails to make full payment on the date of the order, then, without prejudice to any other right or remedy available to the Seller, the Seller shall be entitled to cancel the contract and/or suspend any further deliveries to the Buyer.

-7.2 The Seller will inform the Buyer of the estimated delivery date of the Goods at the time the order is placed.
+7.1 The cost of delivery will be as displayed on the Sellers website.7.2 The Seller will inform the Buyer of the estimated delivery date of the Goods at the time the order is placed.
 Any dates quoted for delivery of the Goods are approximate only and the Seller shall not be liable for any reasonable delay in delivery of the Goods howsoever caused.
 Time for delivery shall not be of the essence of the Contract unless previously agreed by the Seller in writing.
 The Seller will inform the Buyer of any substantial delay in writing and will take all appropriate and reasonable steps to minimise the duration of the delay.
 Where the delay in receipt of the Goods is deemed unreasonable, more than 30 days after the expected delivery date, the Buyer may contact the Seller to end the Contract with immediate effect and receive a full refund for any Goods paid for but not yet received, or return any subsequent deliveries received by the Buyer (following the 30-day delivery period) back to the Seller via the returns information provided in the Sellers Order Confirmation Email.
 Deliveries in installments will be treated as separate contracts (see Clause 7.3 below).
 If the Buyer does not wish to treat the contract as at an end following the 30-day delivery period the Buyer can provide the Seller with a new deadline for delivery, which must be reasonable.
 If the Seller fails to deliver on the new deadline set by the Buyer the Buyer is entitled to treat the Contract as at an end with immediate effect on the following working day of the new deadline date.
 Orders can be tracked by the Buyer using the link provided in the Order Confirmation Email from the Seller.
 Generally, the Seller will aim to deliver the goods as follows: for delivery in the UK 1-2 working days, to the European Union 3-7 working days, outside of the European Union 5-8 working days, in any event within 30 days after the day on which we accept your order.
 The Goods may be delivered by the Seller in advance of any quoted delivery date.
 The Seller shall be entitled to make part delivery of the Goods at any time.

 7.3 Where the Goods are delivered in instalments, each delivery shall constitute a separate contract and failure by the Seller to deliver any one or more of the instalments in accordance with these Conditions or any claim by the Buyer in respect of any one or more instalments shall not entitle the Buyer to treat the Contract as a whole as repudiated.
 The Buyers right to the 14-day cooling off period will commence following the final delivery of the whole order and will not be effected (see Clause 4.3 above).